Christian democracy in the Netherlands: Pillarisation and dominance

 The extension of suffrage proved especially favourable for the religious parties.
 From the 1918 election onward, one or more of those parties was always part of the government.
 Between 1918 and 1939 the Catholics, CHU, and ARP always formed the governing coalition, sometimes joined by liberals.
 The policy of these cabinets was characterised by conservatism: in the social sense, by strengthening pillarisation and enforcing public morality; in the economic sense, by keeping income and expenditure on the same level, which proved detrimental in the Great Depression; and in foreign policy, by adhering to armed neutrality and maintaining colonialism.
 These cabinets were led in turn by the Catholic Charles Ruijs de Beerenbrouck, the Anti-Revolutionary Hendrikus Colijn and the CHU politician Dirk Jan de Geer.

 The extension of suffrage also gave smaller Christian Democratic parties a chance to enter Parliament.
 A pair of left-wing Protestant parties entered Parliament, the Christian Democratic Party and Christian Social Party, as did a pair of anti-papist orthodox religious parties, the Political Reformed Party (which is still represented in Parliament) and the Reformed Reformed State Party.
 In both pairs the first is the Gereformeerd and the second is the Hervormd variant.
 A smaller left-wing Catholic party also gained representation, the Roman Catholic People's Party.
-In response the Catholics reformed their party to the more centralised Roman Catholic State Party.
+In response the Catholics reformed their party to the more centralised Roman Catholic State Party (RKSP).

 Between 1940 and 1945 the Netherlands was occupied by Nazi Germany.
 Prominent Catholic and Protestant politicians were involved in resistance work, while their political leaders were in London, where they formed a national cabinet with the liberals and the socialists.

 In 1945 the first cabinet was formed after the World War II.
 The Queen appointed an explicitly progressive cabinet composed of the KVP and the Labour Party (PvdA), a new party formed by the Social Democratic Workers' Party, the Free-thinking Democratic League, the left-wing Protestant CDU and several prominent Catholics.
-This started a series of Roman-Red cabinets formed by the KVP and PvdA, most of which were led by social democrat Willem Drees.
+This started a series of Roman/Red cabinets formed by the KVP and PvdA, most of which were led by social democrat Willem Drees.
 The two main coalition partners, which gained around 30% of the vote were joined by smaller parties, including the CHU and the ARP, which gained only 10% of the vote.
 The cabinets were progressive and implemented a broad range of reforms—including the formation of a welfare state, a mixed economy, decolonisation of the Dutch East Indies, and joining NATO and the European Economic Community.
 Decolonisation, which the ARP and prominent KVP members opposed, led to a split within the KVP and resulted in the formation in 1948 of the short-lived Catholic National Party.
-A religious conflict within the Dutch Reformed Church in the same year split the ARP and the Reformed Political Alliance.
+A religious conflict within the Dutch Reformed Church in the same year split the ARP and the Reformed Political League.